CounterHack/mandrake/README.md

 ## Analyzing Elf Files

-In addition to raw shellcode, we can also instrument an ELF (Linux) binary!
+In addition to shellcode, we can also instrument an ELF (Linux) binary!
 We haven't used ELF binaries as much as shellcode, so this isn't as well tested and hardy.
 Your mileage may vary!

-The biggest thing to know is that, in an ELF binary, there's gonna be A LOT more junk, potentially, especially if you call out to libc functions.
-It might also run REALLLLY slow if you trace through all the libc stuff.
+The biggest thing to know is that, in an ELF binary, there's gonna be A LOT more junk, especially if you call out to libc functions.
+It might also run REALLLLY slow if you trace through all the libc code.

-To initially trigger the logger, put an `int 3` instruction in front of the code that you want to instrument.
-I don't love doing it that way, but otherwise it takes a LONG time to run.
+If you can modify the ELF binary, you can trigger the logger by adding an `int 3` instruction in front of the code that you want to instrument.
+To turn the debugger back off again, add an `int 3` AFTER the code that you want to instrument.
+(I don't love doing it that way, but otherwise it takes a LONG time to run.)

-To turn the debugger back off again, put an `int 3` AFTER the code that you want to instrument.
+> NOTE: If you have an `int 3` within the code you want to instrument, you're

-If you have an `int 3` within the code you want to instrument, you're gonna have a bad time (sorry, I wish I could think of a better way!)
+> gonna have a bad time (sorry, I wish I could think of a better way!)

 Here's an example of something you might want to instrument: